Has your partner turned away recently only to turn towards someone or something else?

 You are not alone!
 Shame, hurt, anger and feeling lost, vulnerable and alone are all common experiences when the safety in which we once lived becomes fractured and often shattered.

 Infidelity is a pervasive problem today.
 Approximately one in two couples will experience a sexual betrayal; both men and women cheat.
 An ever-expanding opportunity for constant stimulation by the media has triggered peoples’ primitive desires.
 Married people often believe that gratification is not available inside but outside the marriage.
-Affairs, infidelity, addiction and cybersex are all part of our present culture.
+Affairs, adultery, addiction and cybersex are all part of our present culture.
 There is an increasing sense of entitlement and a failure to have realistic expectations.

 There is no universal definition of infidelity.
 Nor is there a universal definition of pain and heartbreak.
 What constitutes a betrayal is often defined by the betrayed.
 Betrayal is a breach of trust, a breaking of the fragile bond that holds together two people.
 Infidelity can take many forms.
-Sexual infidelity might include anything from sexting, viewing online pornography, secret activity on a dating or extramarital affair app, a massage with a happy ending and flirting to sex with someone outside the couple-ship.
+Sexual adultery might include anything from sexting, viewing online pornography, secret activity on a dating or extramarital affair app, a massage with a happy ending and flirting to sex with someone outside the couple-ship.
 Ester Perel, LMFT, New York City sex therapist, calls infidelity a crisis of identity.
 It is a way to find lost parts of ourselves and to feel alive and entitled.
 It threatens our sense of self and causes us to question not just the bond with our partner but who we are.
 She says, “men cheat to avoid intimacy, women cheat to achieve intimacy”.

 Betrayals come in other forms as well.
 Secrets and lies surround addictions and financial activities.
 While there are common themes, what is considered a betrayal may vary from one person or couples to another.
 Stepping outside an agreement between two or more people is a betrayal; it is a boundary violation.